 Unfortunately, there was no actual asking…

-When it came to the actual proposal, I got uncharacteristically shy/nervous, and simply handed Amy the ring, stating “it’s an engagement ring.”
+When it came to the actual proposal, I got uncharacteristically shy/nervous and simply handed Amy the ring, stating, “it’s an engagement ring.”
 Total anticlimax and not at all what I had planned in my head!

-I was so happy to be engaged to Shan that the way she proposed didn’t matter to me in the slightest, and in fact, it was very ‘us’ – we are not into grand gestures, and both hate being the center of attention, so a low-key, romantic proposal with just myself and Shan was absolutely perfect.Amy
+I was so happy to be engaged to Shan that the way she proposed didn’t matter to me in the slightest.
+In fact, it was very ‘us’.
+We are not into grand gestures, and both hate being the center of attention.
+So a low-key, romantic proposal with just myself and Shan was absolutely perfect.

 Words by Amy

-The lead up to our wedding was such an exciting time for Shan and I as we gradually worked through our ‘to-do’ list preparing for our big day.
+The lead up to our wedding was such an exciting time for Shan and I. As we gradually worked through our ‘to-do’ list preparing for our big day.

-Unfortunately though, when it came to our families, we were met with some resistance when we first announced that we were engaged.
-Both of us grew up in very religious, traditional families, and it took some time and a lot of talking for Amy’s parents to accept our relationship and to come around to the idea of us getting married.
-This was all very stressful for both of us with lots of tears shed, despite the fact that we had been a couple for six years prior to this.
-And this was an issue we came up against a number of times with other extended family members.
+Unfortunately, though, we were met with some resistance when it came to our families when we announced that we were engaged.
+Both of us grew up in very religious, traditional families.
+It took some time and a lot of talking for Amy’s parents to accept our relationship and come around to the idea of us getting married.
+This was all very stressful for us.
+With lots of tears shed, even though we had been a couple for six years before this.
+And this was an issue we came up against several times with other extended family members.

 This just made those who were supportive of us even more special.

-By far my favorite memory was “The Reveal” – our photographer, Lauren, mentioned the concept to us in our first meeting with her, and we were totally sold!
-It was the perfect time for us to just be together and to have that special moment of seeing each other for the first time before anyone else.
-I have vivid memories of walking around the corner of the old chapel and seeing Amy standing beneath the willow tree, back to me, with her beautiful gown flared out behind her.
+By far, my favorite memory was “The Reveal”.
+Our photographer, Lauren, mentioned the concept to us in our first meeting with her, and we were totally sold!
+It was the perfect time for us just to be together and to have that special moment of seeing each other for the first time before anyone else.
+I have vivid memories of walking around the corner of the old chapel and seeing Amy standing beneath the willow tree.
+Back to me, with her beautiful gown flared out behind her.
 She was absolutely stunning and truly took my breath away.